grahamc/grahamc.github.com/_posts/2010-06-16-how-to-setup-sfpdosessionstorage.markdown

 layout: post
 title: How to Setup sfPDOSessionStorage
 disqus_id: 4c25ef3f842dc41e0e86231b9a2efa60
+excerpt: "Use the symfony plugin sfPDOSessionStorage to keep all web servers on the same page with your sessions."
 ---
 Setting up sfPDOSessionStorage is a fairly simple matter to make sure that sessions exist on a setup with multiple web-heads.